 The most exciting thing though is that all of the above can be played on your own or in online multiplayer with your friends.
 The server options are really detailed as it seems the full ‘Admin Panel’ from PC has been ported across in order to give the hosts full control over everything.
 You can enable god mode and infinity stamina if you just want you and your mates to run around like gods as you beat everyone up, you can disable friendly-fire, so you can’t hurt each other, and you can even spawn in literally any creature, boss, or item at will. that’s right, you can tweak, change and even spawn in anything you want in order to make this the ultimate sandbox game for you and your friends.

-The servers are all dedicated as well, basically the hosts PS4 becomes the server, which means any progress made can be saved and re-loaded later on when you wish to dive back in and carry on, with or without your mates.
+The servers are all dedicated as well, basically, the host’s PS4 becomes the server, which means any progress made can be saved and re-loaded later on when you wish to dive back in and carry on, with or without your mates.
 One big thing that comes from having access to the Admin Panel though is the fact you can use it to abuse the trophies.
 That’s right, the developers never disabled the trophies if you play with the admin panel – this means that with one other friend, it’s possible to get the platinum in Conan Exiles within 35-40 minutes from first boot to platinum.

 As well as the friend co-op play, there is also a load of servers set up by the developers.
 These are both PvP and PvE servers.
 In the PvP ones you are allowed to kill the other players, except when they are within their houses, and in PvE you can’t hurt each other but you can all attack the various creatures who roam the land.
 I Jumped into a PvP server today and the majority of them are full, so there is still a very active community playing the game and enjoying it.
 You also can’t cheat on these official servers with the admin panel.

 Graphically, I thought the game looked pretty decent.
 Sure, some of the animations are a little off and the physics aren’t exactly perfect, but you don’t really expect them to be in a massive online multiplayer game like this.
 As such, I would say it looks decent and plays decently as well.
 Which is another thing a few of my mates have mentioned?
 They have said that their versions on the PS4 were a little jerky at times.
-On my Pro I had no issues in Single player but in Multiplayer I did see a few skips here and there but that could be down to my internet connection the servers ping or the number of people in the server.
+On my Pro, I had no issues in Single-player but in Multiplayer I did see a few skips here and there but that could be down to my internet connection the servers ping or the number of people in the server.

 When comparing this game to something like ARK, you can see the difference immediately.
-This game appears to be more polished, has fewer bugs, runs a lot smoother, has a decent campaign, and has a host of options which ARK doesn’t.
+This game appears to be more polished, has fewer bugs, runs a lot smoother, has a decent campaign, and has a host of options that ARK doesn’t.
 This is most likely why I found getting into this game was a lot easier than trying to get into ARK when I tried that one last year.